google-research/xtreme/README.md

 # Paper

-If you use our benchmark or the code in this repo, please cite our paper.
+If you use our benchmark or the code in this repo, please cite our paper `\cite{hu2020xtreme}`.
 ```
 @article{hu2020xtreme,
       author    = {Junjie Hu and Sebastian Ruder and Aditya Siddhant and Graham Neubig and Orhan Firat and Melvin Johnson},